AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Add Vocals Feature

 In August 2025, Suno released the new Add Vocals feature.
-First, you need to upload a pure instrumental track for Suno to add lyrics and vocals.
-You can start by uploading a cappella song without accompaniment to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the following operation:
+First, you need to upload a pure instrumental track, allowing Suno to add lyrics and vocals.
+You can start by uploading an a cappella song without accompaniment to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the following operation:

 <p><img src="https://cdn.acedata.cloud/fxl914.png" width="500" class="m-auto"></p>